momuno/azure-iot-sdk-c/iothub_client/samples/readme.md

 * Device services samples (Device Twins, Methods, and Device Management):
   * **iothub_client_device_twin_and_methods_sample**: Implements a simple Cloud to Device Direct Method and Device Twin sample
+  * **iothub_client_device_cbor_c2d_telemetry_twin_sample**: Implements a sample to demonstrate use of CBOR for cloud-to-device messaging, telemetry, and interacting with the device twin.
+To run this sample, the MIT licensed [intel/tinycbor](https://github.com/intel/tinycbor) library must be installed.
+See the [sample Readme.md](https://github.com/azure/azure-iot-sdk-c/blob/master/iothub_client/samples/iothub_client_device_cbor_c2d_telemetry_twin_sample/readme.md) for more detail.
   * **iothub_client_sample_mqtt_dm**: Shows the implementation of a firmware update of a device (Raspberry Pi 3)

 * Uploading blob to Azure: